Jonnius00/MoshHamedani_C_sharp_Advanced/Generics/README.md

 ## Generic Collections

-Your project shows the evolution from specific to generic collections:
+The project shows the evolution from specific to generic collections:

 ### Non-Generic Collection (BookList.cs)
 ```csharp